algorithmiaio/sample-apps/Python/colorize-directory/README.md

 # Colorize All Pictures in an S3 bucket or Dropbox directory

-This python program runs the [Colorful Image Colorization](algorithmia.com/algorithms/deeplearning/ColorfulImageColorization) algorithm on every image file in a directory and all children directories.
+This python program runs the [Colorful Image Colorization](algorithmia.com/algorithms/deeplearning/ColorfulImageColorization) algorithm on every image file in a directory and optionally all children directories.
 Once it is done, you will see a new file for each image that starts with 'color_' that is the colorized version of the file.
 The algorithm uses the PNG format so these colorized images are in that format even if they started in a different format.

 You need to have the Algorithmia Python package to run this application.
 To do that, run